sissy3city/BambiBrowser/README.md

 - Python 3.7+ (newer is like, SO much better, babe!)
 - Windows OS (because AutoHotkey is obsessed with Windows, duh!)
 - FFmpeg (don't worry, we'll literally download it FOR you on first run! 💕)
-- VLC libraries (bestie, they're already included - you're welcome!)
+- MPV (bestie, they're already included - you're welcome!)
 - A modern web browser (Chrome, Firefox, or literally any Chromium-based cutie works!) 🌐

 ## 🎀 Installation